zip_file

 -

-)The set of zip files whose content to include in the output zip file.
+zip_srcs: (defaults to:[])The set of zip files whose content to include in the output zip file.

 Note that the order of files in

-argument to learn how to control the behavior when there are multiple entries with the same name.The entries from
+zip_srcsmatters because the same zip entry can be included from multiple files.
+See theon_duplicate_entryargument to learn how to control the behavior when there are multiple entries with the same name.The entries from

-are added before files fromsrcs
+zip_srcsare added before files fromsrcs.

 Examples